OpenTermsArchive/opentermsarchive.org/content/publications/a-framework-for-classifying-platform-policy-update-disclosures/index.md

 **Facebook**

-**Facebook Privacy Policy: Using interactions with AIs to personalize experiences and ads**
+**Facebook privacy policy: using interactions with AIs to personalise experiences and ads**
 Effective on Dec 16, 2025
 Announced on October 7, 2025
 Email: Yes